 Diplomat 5 SC (5% Polyoxin D zinc salt) at 463 to 926 mL/ha (185-370mL/acre) in enough water to obtain good coverage.
 Begin as a preventive application when conditions favour disease development and continue on a 7-10 day interval as needed to maintain suppression.
 Do not apply more than 150 g a.i/ha per season or 12 months.
 Application can be made up to the day of harvest; or

-Serenade Max (14.6% Bacillus subtilis) at 3.0 to 6.0 kg/ha (1.2 to 2.4 kg/acre).
-Begin applications at the first sign of disease or when conditions favour disease development.
-Repeat as necessary on a 7-10 day interval.
-Serenade may be applied up to and including the day of harvest
+Serenade Opti (QST 713 strain-Bacillus subtilis) at 1.7 to 3.3 kg/ha (0.68 to 1.32 kg/acre).
+Begin as a preventive application when conditions favour disease development and continue on a 7-10 day interval.
+Application can be made up to the day of harvest.

 Powdery mildew (Sphaerotheca mors-uvae and Sphaerotheca macularis)

 S. mors-uvae is more commonly found on Ribes in the Pacific Northwest.
 It attacks currants, gooseberries and ornamental Heuchera.
 S. macularis has a very wide host range including strawberries, raspberries and many weeds and flower crops.

 Infected fruit is unmarketable due to the fungal coating, and may be discoloured, or crack and rot.
 Severely affected plants are stunted.

 A white or greyish, powdery growth appears on leaves, green shoots and fruit.
 Later, this changes to a brown coating containing tiny, black specks, which are the fungal fruiting bodies.
 Infected currant fruit are often small and pale-coloured.

 The fungal fruiting bodies over winter on fallen leaves and fruit.
 Airborne spores infect new leaves and fruit every year in late spring, usually near the start of bloom.
 Warm, humid weather and late-season dew and fog favour mildew development.